 United Healthcare (UHC) Optum Pay

 - In January 2021 physicians began experiencing significant problems with Optum Pay and were unable to obtain readable remittances or perform other revenue cycle functions available to them prior to the implementation of a new Optum Pay premium paid subscription service.
-UHC had communicated to us that the main functions needed to conduct business with UHC would remain in the free version and the paid version would provide enhanced functionality.
+UHC had assured that the main functions needed to conduct business with UHC would remain in the free version and the paid version would simply provide enhanced functionality.
 However, upon rollout, the functionality of the free version was greatly reduced, and physicians reported to HCMS that they were experiencing several issues.
-They were unable to obtain readable remittances or perform other revenue cycle functions available to them prior to the implementation of the Optum Pay premium paid subscription service.
-UHC had communicated to us prior to implementation that the main elements needed to conduct business with UHC would remain in the free version and the paid version would simply provide enhanced functionality.
-However, when the paid version went live, many of the services practices once had access to moved to the premium service, and the basic functions that were to remain in the free version were no longer available causing significant business interruptions, the need for additional and complicated work-arounds, payment and banking reconciliation disruptions, and other revenue cycle management difficulties.
-HCMS reached out to UHC on several occasions to report these issues and provided examples of problems experienced by physicians not only in Harris County, but across the nation.
+They were unable to obtain readable remittances or perform other revenue cycle functions available to them before the implementation of the Optum Pay Premium paid subscription service.
+This caused significant business interruptions, the need for additional and complicated work-arounds, payment and banking reconciliation disruptions, and other revenue cycle management difficulties.
+HCMS reached out to UHC on several occasions to report these issues and provided examples of problems experienced by physicians in Harris County and across the nation.
 As a result of our efforts and those of other organizations, UHC restored access to the essential functions in the free version of Optum Pay allowing physicians to continue to manage their UHC business without having to pay for the premium service.

 United Healthcare (UHC) malpractice liability limits increase

-- In December 2020 HCMS learned UHC would be requiring an increase in liability limits from $100,000/$300,000 to $1 million/3 million which was set to take effect March 1, 2021.
+- In December 2020, HCMS learned UHC would require an increase in liability limits from $100,000/$300,000 to $1 million/3 million, which was set to take effect March 1, 2021.
 HCMS reached out to UHC and advised them that Texas enacted tort reform in 2003 (see below item) to limit frivolous lawsuits and placed a cap on noneconomic damages at $250,000.
 As such, liability limits at $1 million/3 million were unnecessary in Texas and caused an economic burden to our physicians.
 As a result of these efforts, UHC indefinitely postponed

 Newborn Screens Underpayments